Outstanding General Guidelines for Conducting Research Interviews

 - Knowledge – you will ask your respondents about what they know about the topic

-- Demographic characteristics – you will ask your respondents standard questions about their age, gender, family history, education, and so on.
+- Demographic characteristics – you will ask your respondents standard questions about their age, gender, family history, education, etc.

 You are the one to decide if these questions should be presented in past, present, or future tenses.

 - Your respondents should actively participate in the process.